Geromatic/Midi-Unreal/README.md

 # Midi-Unreal
-Midi for Unreal Engine[Beta]
+Midi for Unreal Engine

 MarketPlace: https://www.unrealengine.com/marketplace/procedural-midi
-<br>Example Project: Updated 12/16/2016
+<br>Example Project: Updated 2/27/2017

 This code provides an interface to read, manipulate, and write MIDI files.
 "Playback" is supported as a real-time event dispatch system.(Leffelman)